earthobservations/wetterdienst/README.rst

     brew install postgresql
     brew link openssl (and export ENVS as given) pip install psycopg2-binary --no-use-pep517

-Furthermore as h5py is currently bound to versions of numpy that conflict with the ARM64 ready libraries, h5py itself as well as wradlib are not available for users with that architecture!

 LINUX ARM (Raspberry Pi)
 ========================